-LORETTO, Tenn. -- Police in Tennessee have asked residents not to toss drugs down the toilet, saying it could create "meth-gators" and stoned waterfowl.
+LORETTO, Tenn. -- Police in Tennessee are asking residents not to toss drugs down the toilet, saying it could lead to "meth-gators" and stoned waterfowl.

 The warning from the Loretto Police Department on Facebook came after a man was arrested after he allegedly tried to flush methamphetamine and drug paraphernalia.

 According to the police statement, flushed items end up in retention ponds frequented by ducks and geese.
 It says "we shudder to think what one all hyped up on meth would do."